 Go here for the full article.

-The Westside Anglican Neighbourhood Ministry has a long history of working with homeless people on the west side of Vancouver, and is now focused on helping out during the pandemic:
+The Westside Anglicans Neighbourhood Ministry has a long history of working with homeless people on the west side of Vancouver, and is now focused on helping out during the pandemic:

 The COVID-19 pandemic has affected many of us in so many different ways, some more significantly than others.
 In spite of these varying effects, the pandemic is a reminder that we are all connected.
 It is a time for us all to show love and support to people around us, most especially, the people in need.